Houston Fibroids Logo

 Causes of Pelvic Pain: Adenomyosis

-With this condition, endometrial tissue grows within the walls of your uterus, causing it to grow larger.
-As the uterus presses against other internal structures, it causes pelvic pain and very painful periods.
-These menstrual cycles are extra painful because, as you shed your uterine lining each month, blood travels through your vaginal canal as always.
+With this condition, endometrial tissue grows within the walls of your uterus, causing it to become enlarged.
+As the uterus presses against other internal structures, it causes pelvic pain.
+Plus, menstrual cycles are extra painful because, as you shed your uterine lining each month, blood travels through your vaginal canal as always.
 But it also must travel through your uterine walls, causing additional discomfort.

 Uterine Polyps